 W hat you need to do When Grade and write detailed comments (preliminary statement) on all applications for which you are the rapporteur.
 Before the deadline Grade and write comments (assessment) on all applications for which you are a reviewer.
-Before the deadline

-W hat you need to do When Prepare for the meeting by reading other panel members' comments and any external assessments.
+Before the deadline Rank all applications allocated to you.
+Before the deadline Prepare for the meeting by reading other panel members' comments and any external assessments.
 Before the meeting Prepare a brief presentation of strengths and weaknesses in the applications for which you are the rapporteur.
+Before the meeting Check the list of sifted applications and decide whether any of the sifted applications should be brought up for discussion at the meeting.
 Before the meeting Contact the Swedish Research Council personnel and the chair if you discover during the review that you do, after all, have a conflict of interest with any of the applications, or if you discover any problem with an application.
 As soon as possible Contact the Swedish Research Council personnel if you suspect any deviation from ethical guidelines or good research practice.
 As soon as possible